Chandu71202/NPTEL-COURSE/README.md

 # NPTEL-COURSE
-This repository consists of NPTEL course (Programming, datastructures and alogrithms in Python)
+This repository consists of NPTEL course (Programming, datastructures and alogrithms in Python) assingments ans quizes done by me